 Deadline: March 31st

-In the amount of $2,000, the Vercille Voss Graduate Student Scholarship is granted by the International Furnishings and Design Association (IFDA) Educational Foundation for graduate students pursuing a master’s degree in interior design.
-To qualify, applicants must attend an accredited U.S. college full or part-time, have completed four or more design courses, provide three original design examples, attach one letter of recommendation, and write a 400-word essay explaining their long-term professional goals.
+International Furnishings and Design Association awards the Vercille Voss Graduate Student Scholarship.
+This $2,000 scholarship awards graduate students pursuing a master’s in interior design.
+To qualify, applicants for this financial aid must attend an accredited U.S. graduate school full or part-time.
+They must have completed four or more design courses.
+They must provide three original design examples, and attach one letter of recommendation.
+They must also write a 400-word essay explaining their long-term professional goals.

 Contact